 Japanese – Blue Ribbon Sushi.
 Not all chains are created equally.
 This is far from Applebee’s.
 And depending on who you ask, and the day of the week, this is not exactly in Hell’s Kitchen but close enough (Yelp thinks that it is).
 Its located in the SIXTY Hotel on Columbus Circle (on 58th st).
 Whether you are a sushi lover is irrelevant in this case.
 Good fried chicken, steaks, and the sick oxtail fried rice alone is worth the price of admission.
 And other goodies such as the excellent Ika Shoga (sautéed squid), and Kanpachi Usuzukuri (amberjack sushimi) worth detouring.

 Thai – Pure Thai Cookhouse.
 Not your average NYC Thai food among a plethora of all kinds of great Thai on 9th.
 No drunken noodles, no red curry, no green curry and not even purple curry on the menu.
 What you do get is something a bit more authentic with all sorts of complex flavors and extra heat.
 Read the post for what to order.
-Update 12/3/13: These days I really enjoy the ribs, Curry Paste with Pork, Ratchaburi crab and pork with dry noodles, and the pumkin custard with coconut sticky rice off the board (not on the menu)
+Try the ribs, Pork with curry paste, Ratchaburi crab and pork with dry noodles, and the pumpkin or Mango custard with coconut sticky rice off the board (may not be on the menu)

 Pure Thai Ratchaburi

 Thai – Taladwat.
 The new kid on the Thai block is a possibly the most important opening in Hell in the last few years.
 Thats because its the latest from David Bank and his wife, the owners of Pure Thai Cookhouse, and its three times bigger.
 The menu focuses on 20 or so small plates covering a wide array of protein.
-You have the option of getting two for $16.
-So far the Crabmeat Tom Turmeric is a winner
+You have the option of getting two for $16 for lunch (a bit more for dinner).
+So far the Crabmeat Tom Turmeric is the winner

 Thai – Pam Real Thai.
 I was hesitant to add this one for too long, partly due to having two Thai places on the list already.
 But.. a) Many EWZ readers have already been to Pure and/or Larb Ubol, b) The Oxtail Soup, and c) Just about everything else I’ve had here is pretty darn good.
 Setting redefines minimalistic, and the place could use some refreshing, but I dont go there for the decor.
 Try the Pad Kra Prow (w/shrimp), Pad Prik Khing, Khao Soi, best Kee Mao Seafood in the hood, and the Oxtail Soup which is just about my favorite soup on the planet.